 Internet Romance and Marriage Fraud: Many U.S. citizens befriend Moroccans through Internet dating and social networking sites and these relationships often to lead marriage or engagement.
 While many of the marriages between U.S. citizens and Moroccans are successful, the U.S. Consulate General in Casablanca warns against marriage fraud.
 It is not uncommon for foreign nationals to enter into marriages with U.S. citizens solely for immigration purposes.
 Relationships developed via correspondence, particularly those begun on the Internet, are especially susceptible to manipulation.
-Often, the marriages end in divorce in the United States when the foreign national acquires legal permanent residence (“green card”) or U.S. citizenship.
-In some cases, the new U.S. citizen or permanent resident then remarries a wife he divorced before, around the same time as entering into a relationship with a sponsoring U.S. citizen.
+Often, the marriages end in divorce in the United States when the foreign nationals acquire legal permanent residence (“green card”) or U.S. citizenship.
+In some cases, the new U.S. citizens or permanent residents then remarry spouses whom they previously divorced, frequently around the same time as they enter into relationships with sponsoring U.S. citizens.

 Some of the signs that an Internet contact may be developing a relationship with a U.S. citizen in order to obtain an immigrant visa through marriage are: